The Circuit, Brisbane Airport, QLD 4008

 Pre-booked guided tours and some general access // Bus Loop

 In 2025, Brisbane Airport celebrated its 100th anniversary, marking a century of connecting the region to the world.
-In 2026 projects across the precinct are bringing Brisbane Airport into a new era.
+In 2026, projects across the precinct are bringing Brisbane Airport into a new era.

-Officially opening at Eagle Farm in 1925, it expanded to its current site in 1988.
-Key milestones include the opening of the Domestic Terminal in 1998, the International Terminal in 1995 and the New Parallel Runway in 2020.
+Officially opening at Eagle Farm in 1925, the airport expanded to its current site in 1988.
+Key milestones include the opening of the International Terminal in 1995, the Domestic Terminal in 1998 and the New Parallel Runway in 2020.
+From its humble beginnings, Brisbane Airport has been integral to the city’s growth, welcoming events including World Expo ’88, the 1982 Commonwealth Games and the 2014 G20 Summit.

 Future BNE

 By 2050, the airport expects to exceed 50 million annual passengers.
-To support this growth, over the next decade Brisbane Airport is investing $5+ billion in over 150 projects, including a third passenger terminal, major renovations to both existing terminals, major commercial business developments, and much more.
+To support this growth, Brisbane Airport is investing more than $5 billion over the next decade in over 150 projects, including a third passenger terminal, major renovations to both existing terminals, significant commercial developments and much more.
+What’s happening at Brisbane Airport will improve the way you travel, create jobs and prepare Brisbane for 2032 and beyond.

 Tour Information